Gay men: Southwest Asia and North Africa

 Abdellah Taïa has written about the abuse he suffered as a gay child in Morocco.

 In Southwest Asia and North Africa, gay men face some of the harshest and most hostile laws anywhere in the world.
 Sex between men is explicitly outlawed in 10 of the 18 "Middle Eastern" countries and is punishable by death in six.
 According to scholars, recent popular turns toward Islamic fundamentalism has strongly influenced the extreme violence against gay men.
 While all same-sex activity is legal in Bahrain, Cyprus, the West Bank, Turkey, Lebanon, Israel, Jordan, and Iraq, male homosexuality is illegal and punishable by imprisonment in Syria, Oman, Qatar, Kuwait, and Egypt.
-Israel is the most progressive concerning LGBT rights and recognizing unregistered cohabitation; however, it has faced criticism from academics such as Sarah Schulman and Jason Ritchie for "pinkwashing".
+Israel is the most progressive concerning LGBTQ rights and recognizing unregistered cohabitation; however, it has faced criticism from academics such as Sarah Schulman and Jason Ritchie for "pinkwashing".
 And although same-sex marriage is not legal in the country, there is public support for recognizing and registering same-sex marriages performed in other countries.

 Male same-sex activity is also punishable by death in the UAE, Saudi Arabia, Iran, and Qatar.
 In the Gaza Strip and Yemen, punishment for male homosexuality varies between death and imprisonment depending on the act committed.
 In 2018, a transnational survey conducted in the region by Pew Research Center found that 80% of people polled believed homosexuality was "morally unacceptable", though others argue that the true number of people who support rights for gay men is unclear due to fear of backlash and punishment.